-The CS Education curriculum at UNI currently consists of five courses which have been designed to align with the ISTE Standards for Computer Science Educators and the CSTA Standards for K-12 computer science.
+The CS Education curriculum at UNI currently consists of five courses which have been designed to align with the 2011 ISTE Standards for Computer Science Educators and the CSTA Standards for K-12 computer science students.
 The goal of these courses is to produce high-quality teachers of computer science.
 In addition, these courses have been approved by the Iowa BoEE and completion of all five courses will make existing Iowa license holders eligible for a computer science teaching endorsement in the state of Iowa.

 The endorsement consists of the following three-credit graduate workshops/courses :

 - Foundational Concepts of Computer Science (Summer, Year 1)